Jarred6068/MRPC_support/Methyl/README_normalization.txt

 ==================================Methylation==========================================

-The BSGS expression data in file:
+The BSGS Methylation data in file:
 "/mnt/ceph/jarredk/Methyl/new_data_M_average_delete.csv"

+This data is from Mohamed after adding in the gene names for the probes (when available) The gene names are from: GPL13534_M_v.1.1. xlx

 related covariates obtained from web scrape of GEO in:
 /mnt/ceph/jarredk/Methyl/ExpressData/BSGS_GEO_Accession_data2.csv